List of countries by Fragile States Index

 This article consists of a list of countries by order of appearance in the Fragile States Index (FSI; formerly called the Failed States Index) of the American think tank Fund for Peace.

 A fragile state has several attributes.
-Common indicators include a state whose central government is so weak or ineffective that it has little practical control over much of its territory; non-provision of public services; widespread corruption and criminality; refugees and involuntary movement of populations; and sharp economic decline.
+Common indicators include state whose central government is so weak or ineffective that it has little practical control over much of its territory; non-provision of public services; widespread corruption and criminality; refugees and involuntary movement of populations; and sharp economic decline.
 Since 2005, the index has been published annually by the Fund for Peace and the magazine Foreign Policy.
 The list has been cited by journalists and academics in making broad comparative points about countries or regions.

 The report uses 12 factors to determine the rating for each nation, including security threats, economic implosion, human rights violations and refugee flows.

 Indicators of a fragile state

 Fund For Peace ranks (between 0 and 10) the following factors to determine the overall status of a country on the index.